Transporting animals as excess baggage in the cargo hold

 - No more than two animals (dog or cat) in the cabin (in an approved transport container) or no more than two animals in the cargo hold (in one or two approved transport containers).

 - One animal (dog or cat) in the cabin (in an approved transport container) and one animal in the cargo hold (in an approved transport container).

 Please also note the minimum age of the animals to be transported.
 For dogs and cats the minimum age is:

 - 12 weeks,

-- for journeys to/from the USA it is 16 weeks
+- for transportation to/from the USA 16 weeks.

 Detailed information about the quality and dimensions of transport containers can be found further down this page.